-- Call of a system vector (SVEC) call address.
-A call of a SVEC sets the PSWH.SM bit and enables System Mode.
-Calls of SVEC addresses are only allowed in User Mode, otherwise an exception will be raised. - Execution of an exception or interrupt.
+- Call of a system vector (SVEC) call address or configuration vector (CVEC) call address.
+A call of a SVEC sets the PSWH.SM bit and enables System Mode, a call of a CVEC sets the PSWH.SSM bit and enables Mifare Mode.
+Calls of SVEC addresses are only allowed in User Mode, otherwise an exception will be raised.
+For the configurations P5CC040V0B and P5CC021V0B calls to the CVEC addresses will not set the PSWH.SSM bit.
+Instead, the call is executed normally like any other call. - Execution of an exception or interrupt.
 Any event that leads to the execution of an exception sets the PSWH.SM bit.
 Interrupts can be executed in User Mode or System Mode.
 The Smartcard Embedded Software running in System Mode can configure this option at run time and based on this configuration PSWH.SM is modified or not. - Return from an exception/interrupt or vector call with a RETI instruction.
 This will restore the value of the PSWH to the value before the event occurred.
 Since the User Mode is the least privileged mode, a RETI is only allowed if interrupts are allowed to execute in User Mode and an interrupt actually active, otherwise an exception will be raised. - Execution a LCALL/ACALL/ECALL instruction with a specific address.
 Calls of address 0x800000 in System Mode will enable the User Mode and start execution at this (virtual) address.
-This is similar to a SVEC call, but no return address is pushed onto the stack. - Direct modification of the two bits in PSWH.
-Hardware logic provided by F.SFR_ACC ensures that the bits can only be cleared.
+This is similar to a CVEC or SVEC call, but no return address is pushed onto the stack. - Direct modification of the two bits in PSWH.
+Hardware logic provided by F.SFR\ACC ensures that the bits can only be cleared.
 Therefore it is not possible for code running in User Mode to enter more privileged modes like the System Mode.

 Only two modes are available to the Smartcard Embedded Software, the System Mode and the User Mode.
-The System Mode is the more privileged mode since it allows access to all Special Function Registers for the peripheral components and for system management (i.e. configuring the MMU, clock settings or additional features provided by F.LOG).
+The System Mode is the more privileged mode since it allows access to all Special Function Registers for the peripheral components and for system management (i.e. configuring the MMU, clock settings or additional features provided by

+F.LOG).
 The User Mode is the less privileged mode, but at least with regard to the peripheral components it can be made as powerful as the System Mode.

-The combination of F.SFR_ACC and F.COMP ensures that the other CPU modes are not available for the Smartcard Embedded Software, but reserved for specific purposes fulfilled by the IC Dedicated Software.
-In addition F.MEM_ACC provides separation of the memories and access control information.
+The combination of F.SFR\ACC and F.COMP ensures that the other CPU modes are not available for the Smartcard Embedded Software, but reserved for specific purposes fulfilled by the IC Dedicated Software.
+In addition F.MEM\ACC provides separation of the memories and access control information.